Displaying Source Code(s)

 attributes for the file.

 5 Referenced Optional file is not present during OPEN.
-If open mode is
+If open

 I-O or EXTEND, then file will be created.

-7 Open or Close statement is executed with a phrase that implies a
+7 Open or Close statement is executed with a phrase that implies

 tape